Ultrastrong coupling regimes of light-matter interaction: Quantum simulations

 The external driving parameters can be tuned in such a way that $\omega_1-\omega_2=2 \Omega_1$, allowing us to select the resonant terms in the time-dependent Hamiltonian.
-Therefore, if the first driving $ \Omega_1$ is relatively strong, one can approximate the above expression by an effective Hamiltonian which is time independent as
+Therefore, if the first driving $ \Omega_1$ is relatively strong, one can approximate Eq.~(\ref{HI1}) by an effective Hamiltonian which is time independent as

-Notice the similarity between the original Hamiltonian (\ref{HamilDiag}) and Eq.~(\ref{HamilEffRabi}).
-Even though the coupling $g$ is fixed in Eq.~(\ref{HamilEffRabi}), one can still tailor the relative size of the rest of parameters by tuning frequencies and amplitudes of the drivings.
-If one can reach $\Omega_2 \sim (\omega-\omega_1) \sim g/2$, the original system dynamics will emulate those of a qubit coupled to a bosonic mode with a relative coupling strength beyond the SC regime, reaching the USC/DSC regimes.
+Note the similarity between the original Hamiltonian (\ref{HamilDiag}) and Eq.~(\ref{HamilEffRabi}).
+Even though the coupling $g$ is fixed in Eq.~(\ref{HamilEffRabi}), one can still tailor the relative size of the rest of the parameters by tuning frequencies and amplitudes of the drivings.
+If one can reach $\Omega_2 \sim (\omega-\omega_1) \sim g/2$, the original system dynamics will emulate those of a qubit coupled to a bosonic mode with a relative coupling strength beyond the SC regime, reaching the USC and DSC regimes.
 The coupling strength attained with the effective Hamiltonian (\ref{HamilEffRabi}) can be estimated by the ratio $g_{\rm eff} / \omega_{\rm eff}$, where $g_{\rm eff} \equiv g/2$ and $ \omega_{\rm eff}\equiv\omega-\omega_1$.